eddyzags/pocket-network-helm-chart/README.md

             appKeyName: app.toml
 ```

+> Note: This `values.yaml` file assign an existing Kubernetes ConfigMap to be referenced in the fullnode Kubernetes Pod configuration.

 * Option C) Use default value define in the `values.yaml`.
 It can be useful for testing purposes.

 ```
 ?> helm install my-release . --f values.yaml
 ```

+> Note: This command creates a Kubernetes ConfigMap with default values ([see default values](https://github.com/eddyzags/pocket-network-helm-chart/blob/main/values.yaml)) to be referenced in the fullnode Kubernetes Pod configuration.

 #### Relayminer

-A relayminer configuration typically involves service endpoint you want to send relays to, a pocket rpc node (you can use the fullnode of this chart for example) to sign each processed relays.
+A relayminer configuration typically involves service endpoint you want to send relays to, a pocket rpc node (you can use the fullnode you deployed with this chart for example) to sign each processed relays.
 This configuration can be tailored to your need by providing a `shannon.relayminer.config` in the Helm values.
 This a personalized configuration for the relayminer:

 ```
 # values.yaml